 Early Life and Education

-Alex Shevchenko, born in Ukraine, demonstrated an early aptitude for technology and business.
-He pursued higher education, earning a BBA from the International University in Vienna, Austria, and an MBA from the University of Toronto's Rotman School of Management.
-His academic background provided a solid foundation for his future entrepreneurial endeavors.
+Alex Shevchenko was born in Ukraine and later became a Canadian citizen.
+He attended the International University in Vienna, Austria, earning a BBA, and furthered his education with an MBA from the University of Toronto's Rotman School of Management.

 Rise to Success